googlegenomics/readthedocs/docs/source/use_cases/annotate_variants/interval_joins.rst

 Example
 -------

-Let's use a concrete example: *Suppose you have a list of genes names and you want to find all the rare SNPs overlapping those genes and also 100,000 bp on either side of the gene for all of your whole genome samples.*
+Let's use a concrete example: Suppose you have a list of gene names and you want to find all the rare SNPs overlapping those genes and also 100,000 bp on either side of the gene for all of your whole genome samples.

 (1) The first thing we need to do is load or create our table of intervals.